$1.1T Market by 2032

 Launching your SaaS product is only the first step taken.
 In reality, the success doesn’t lie in creating a product and deploying it in the market.
 Rather, keeping it operational and competitive through continuous feature improvements, proactive maintenance, and having a realistic plan for scalability.

 So to stay ahead of the curve, there are several key post-launch priorities that you need to factor in beforehand.
-Below is a table showcasing all the necessary ones.
+Below are all the necessary ones.

 Outsourcing SaaS application development doesn’t end at deployment.
 In fact, several companies, such as us, provide long-term support for sustainable growth by providing dedicated teams.